Now…that’s something to blog about

 “Get tangkum here, double quick”.
 Tangkum came Whee-Whooing and quickly figured there was no way out, although he begged the council’s mercy that early morning is the time he calls for a pretty girl tangkum and really it wasn’t his fault.
 Yet, he had to give up something, causing this whole ruckus.
 “Take my tail with twelve beautiful feathers”.
 And that’s how the tangkum lost its tail, a fine Adi story.

-The boys of the village also trapped one today with a sling-trap, this is the picture of the beautiful bird, no tail as per the tale.
+This is the picture of the beautiful bird, no tail as per the tale.

 The walk to the village by the river

 By the way, the house-Mithun of Dungé Yalik is home again after last May, when I was here in the village too!
 They only come around once/twice a year in this village it seems, these are some real feral cattle they have here.
+No feeling like reaching a place that feels like home after walking 15 km through a beautiful landscape with tall trees and a gushing river; nothing is uneventful here as long as I keep my attitude up!